jamalashraf5/members_dashboard/dev_walkthrough.md

 Unit, integration, and UI tests with GitHub Actions CI/CD

 💡 This walkthrough documents the key design, architecture, and future roadmap for the members-dashboard React app.

-yaml
-Copy
-Edit

----

-Let me know if you'd like me to:

-- Automatically add this file to your repo
-- Generate the matching test files
-- Help with deployment or CI/CD setup

-✅ Ready to copy, edit, or commit!